con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Beyond expression based on words or speech,
 The foremost cause of every form of speech,
 The shining forth of every kind of language, (29)

+[^29-1]: When used in reference to letters, the word *mahāprāṇa* (translated here as 'arising from great vital force') means 'aspiration', which would normally not apply to a vowel such as *a*.
+Vimalamitra explains that the vowel *a* is unique in not depending on the teeth, nose, tongue, and so forth for its articulation; rather, it arises simply from *prāṇa*, a person's vital force.
+Thus the word *mahāprāṇa* connotes something that is naturally arisen from the vital force alone.

 Great feast[^30-1] who takes the form of great passion,